pdf hyperlink example – Extract links with GroupDocs.Parser

 }

-Why: Not all documents support hyperlink extraction.
-This check prevents unnecessary processing.
+Why?
+Not every PDF contains hyperlink data.
+This check avoids unnecessary processing.

 Step 3: Retrieve Document Information